Updated:

 Design

 The study will use a descriptive, cross-sectional design with categorical and continuous data.
 The sample demographic characteristics were described using descriptive statistics.
-Pearson’s proportion of skewness values and common mistake of skewness was utilized to test the ordinariness of the persistent factors.
+Pearson’s proportion of skewness values and common mistakes of skewness was utilized to test the ordinariness of the persistent factors.
 The distinctions in mean scores between sociodemographic variables and stress will be examined using Tests (Lipson et al., 2018).
 The independent variable will be essential because it will provide the basis of measurement.

 Results